tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_unit_types.md

 ---
-title: "Data Unit Types"
+title: "Data Units"
 date: 2019-08-04T12:36:12+02:00
 weight: 20
 ---

-## Introduction to Data Unit Types in VSS
+## Introduction to Data Units in VSS

-It is in VSS possible for signals to specify a unit of measurement from a list of predefined data unit types.
+It is in VSS possible for signals to specify a unit of measurement from a list of predefined data units.
-For most signals in the VSS standard catalog, a data unit type has been selected.
+For most signals in the VSS standard catalog, a data unit has been selected.
 A typical example is `Vehicle.Speed`, as shown below.

 ```
 Vehicle.Speed: